sailfishos/docs.sailfishos.org/Support/Help_Articles/Calendar/README.md

 </div>

 # Managing your Calendars
 Sometimes you might want to control how many calendars are visible in your Calendar application, or just check which ones you’re currently subscribed to on your device.
+Calendars are shown in the calendar view with different colours.

 To manage your calendars:
 1. Open your Calendar app